HxxxxxS/PsiloShift/README.md

 * `/click shiftSap` - same thing as above, but for Sappers instead of pots
 * `/click shiftEnd` - `/run SetCVar("autoUnshift",1)`

-    Disabled enables autoUnshift again at end of macro.
+    Enables autoUnshift again at end of macro.
 * `/click formStart` - `/changeactionbar [noform]1;[form:1]2;[form:3]3;[form:4]4;[form:5]5;6;`

     Changes your actionbar number based on current form.
 We can then use actionbar number as a variable to get back into the same form later.